gautriv/apidocumentation/pages/mydoc/anatomyofurl.md

   <p>Domains are important in API documentation because they identify the server that hosts the API.
 When you are using an API, you need to know the domain of the server to send requests to the API.</p>

-  <p>For example, the following URL shows the domain of the Google Search API: <a href="https://developers.google.com/search/">https://developers.google.com/search/</a>:</p>
+  <p>For example, the following URL shows the domain of the Google Search API:</p>
   <pre><code>https://developers.google.com/search/</code></pre>

   <p>The domain of the Google Search API is <code>developers.google.com</code>.
 This is the server that hosts the API, and it is the server that you need to send requests to in order to use the API.</p>